 These are just a couple of examples.
 Make sure you keep your ear to the ground so you’re aware of any problem areas with your agents.

 2. Save Templates

 If certain IT support ticket requests keep turning up, create templated responses for them in the service portal.
 These might include password resets, basic user errors, or common system errors.
 The templates may be copied and pasted real-time into responses (or pre-loaded into a chatbot) to provide instant support without human involvement.

 3. Create Predictable Workflows

 Predictable IT support workflows can substantially reduce your average resolution time.
-Many of these workflows may be automated like: ticket routing based on regions or assigning tickets based on agent’s proficiency or the customer’s urgency.
+Many of these workflows may be automated like ticket routing based on regions or assigning tickets based on an agent’s proficiency or the customer’s urgency.
 However, you can also create written workflows (also known as standard operating procedures) to encourage your IT support staff to follow highly specific steps for handling certain situations.